 Details: Dir.
 Wesley Ruggles.
 Perf.
 Lana Turner, Robert Young, Walter Brennan, Dame May Whitty.
 MGM, 1943.

-Synopsis: Lana Turner as Peggy Evans, a small-town “soda squirt” who leaves town to find adventure, and her former boss (Robert Young) finds her posing as an heiress in New York.
+Synopsis: Lana Turner stars as Peggy Evans, a small-town “soda squirt” who leaves town to find adventure, and her former boss (Robert Young) finds her posing as an heiress in New York.
 No librarian, but Peggy visits the New York Public Library’s newspaper archives to look up articles of missing heiresses.